Uthman-eng/Geotechnical-Consolidation-FEM/README.md

-# Finite Element Methods for Geotechnical Consolidation (One Dimensional)
+# Finite Element Methods for Geotechnical Consolidation

 This repository implements FEniCSx to model excess pore pressure dissipation in soils over time, due to consolidation.
 The project focuses on finite element solvers, verification, and streamlit integration of models.